peterpeerdeman/peterpeerdeman.github.io/_posts/2013-12-10-angular-order-by.markdown

 categories: angular
 tags: [angular, sorting]
 ---
 So apparently, orderBy only works on arrays.
-To properly sort objects, use following filter
+If you want to sort an object, you can use the following filter which transforms the object into an array and sorts it.

 <!--more-->